-Pollution from agrochemicals discharged into water bodies, waterlogging of receptors.
+➢ Pollution from agrochemicals discharged into water bodies, waterlogging of receptors.

-Threats listed on the IUCN red list are poisoning from poison baits intended for "noxious" predators (Snow and Perrins 1998, Ferguson-Lees and Christie 2001).
+Changes in habitat extent and distribution due to climate change Threats listed on the IUCN red list are poisoning from poison baits intended for "noxious" predators (Snow and Perrins 1998, Ferguson-Lees and Christie 2001).
 In some areas, the reduction in available food resulting from changes in livestock management practices has had a severe impact (Ferguson-Lees and Christie 2001).
 The species is very vulnerable to the effects of potential wind energy development (Strix 2012).